Cortisone: Side effects

 Oral use of cortisone has a number of potential systemic adverse effects, including asthma, hyperglycemia, insulin resistance, diabetes mellitus, osteoporosis, anxiety, depression, amenorrhoea, cataracts, glaucoma, Cushing's syndrome, increased risk of infections, and impaired growth.
 With topical application, it can lead to thinning of the skin, impaired wound healing, increased skin pigmentation, tendon rupture, and skin infections (including abscesses).

+Biological activity

+Cortisone is a corticosteroid, functioning as both a glucocorticoid and mineralocorticoid.
+Cortisone itself is inactive and instead acts as a prodrug or prohormone of cortisol (hydrocortisone), which is responsible for its biological activity.
+It is metabolized into cortisol via the actions of 11β-hydroxysteroid dehydrogenase 1 (11β-HSD1).
+Cortisol can also be metabolized back into cortisone by the actions of 11β-hydroxysteroid dehydrogenase 2 (11β-HSD2).
+Through conversion into cortisol, cortisone acts indirectly as an agonist of the corticosteroid receptors, including the glucocorticoid receptor (GR) and mineralocorticoid receptor (MR).
+In addition, through cortisol, it acts indirectly as an agonist of membrane corticosteroid receptors, including membrane glucocorticoid receptors (mGRs) and membrane mineralocorticoid receptors (mMRs).

+Cortisone has about 80% of the oral potency of hydrocortisone as both a glucocorticoid and mineralocorticoid when used clinically in humans.
+Relatedly, a dose of 25 mg cortisone is equivalent to about 20 mg hydrocortisone.

+In addition to its corticosteroid activity, cortisone has been reported to be a highly potent negative allosteric modulator of the GABA_{A} receptor (1 pM–10 nM).
+This was demonstrated specifically in guinea pig ileum tissue.

 History

 Cortisone was first identified by the American chemists Edward Calvin Kendall and Harold L. Mason while researching at the Mayo Clinic.
 During the discovery process, cortisone was known as compound E (while cortisol was known as compound F).

 In 1949, Philip S. Hench and colleagues discovered that large doses of injected cortisone were effective in the treatment of patients with severe rheumatoid arthritis.
 Kendall was awarded the 1950 Nobel Prize for Physiology or Medicine along with Philip Showalter Hench and Tadeusz Reichstein for the discovery of the structure and function of adrenal cortex hormones including cortisone.
 Both Reichstein and the team of O. Wintersteiner and J. Pfiffner had separately isolated the compound prior to the discovery made by Mason and Kendall, but failed to recognize its biological significance.
 Mason's contributions to the crystallization and characterization of the compound have generally been forgotten outside of the Mayo Clinic.

 Cortisone was first produced commercially by Merck & Co. in 1948 or 1949.
 On September 30, 1949, Percy Julian announced an improvement in the process of producing cortisone from bile acids.
 This eliminated the need to use osmium tetroxide, a rare, expensive, and dangerous chemical.
 In the UK in the early 1950s, John Cornforth and Kenneth Callow at the National Institute for Medical Research collaborated with Glaxo to produce cortisone from hecogenin from sisal plants.